Mmarcos01/data-structures-and-algorithms/python/code_challenges/array_reverse/README.md

-## Code Challenge 01: Reverse an array.
+## Code Challenge 01: Reverse an array/list.

 Write a function which takes an array as an argument.
 Without utilizing any of the built-in methods available to your language, return an array with elements in reversed order.